Guardianship in Florida

 as well as our Veterans who proudly served America!

-DISCLAIMER: This topic is Florida specific; if you are reading this in another state check your state's guardianship laws.
+DISCLAIMER: This topic is Florida specific; if you are reading this in another state (such as Georgia, for instance) check your state's guardianship laws.
 While your webmaster has an Associate in Science degree in Legal Assisting, none of this information contained in this topic should be taken as legal advice.
 Like any other legal issue, consultation with an attorney who is licensed by the Florida Bar is highly recommended.
 (In other states, check with your state's bar association).

 The following is an abridged version of this topic.
 I have created a white paper on Florida's guardianship laws that go into more detail - which amount to nothing more than a license to kidnap and exploit the elderly, the disabled and our veterans who served America proudly - which you can read here.
 You can also click on this link for more information which includes links to web sites that deal with guardianship and its dangers, especially from a Florida standpoint.